wildREA/fileCompresSU/README.md

 ## About The Project

-fileCompresSU is a modern, minimalistic designed application used for file compression for images (e.g. .jp(e)g, .png, .gif, .webp, .svg), PDF documents, text (e.g. .txt, .md, .html, .css, .js, .json).
+fileCompresSU is a modern, minimalistic designed application used for file compression of images, documents, and text.

 **Supported Formats:**